 All Independent Projects designed to meet Honors Program requirements must receive a letter grade and must represent at least 3 credit hours of work.
 The product should consist of the preparation of an extended paper or laboratory experiment with appropriate report, or in the case of creative projects, a form determined in consultation with your adviser.

-Students with approved IP proposals are eligible to apply for funding for their projects though Independent Project Grants.
+Students with approved proposals are eligible to apply for funding for their projects though Independent Project Grants.